The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 You’ll need something to carry your stuff, let alone make a fashion statement.
 Backpacks are handy but can also be bulky and annoying in crowded spaces.
 Bumbags or cross-body bags are a great alternative that holds the essentials, which don’t get in the way.

 So, you’re going to pack festival gear, but the trick is not to over or under pack.
 If you get bad weather, you will change your outfit more often, and your wet clothes will not dry properly.
 Have some spares.
 Equally, you don’t want to be lugging loads of clothes that you’re not going to wear around or find that you’ve packed stuff that doesn’t match or is impractical to wear.
-Don’t forget accessories such as belts, hats, hair ties etc. Pack for the day and the evening and travel back from the event.
+Don’t forget accessories such as belts, caps, hair ties etc. Pack for the day, the evening and the travel back from the event.

 18) Air mattress & air pump

 To make the most of the music festival, pack a comfortable air mattress and pump or a sleeping mat.
 The last thing you need is to face the cold, hard floor after a day of dancing.
-I’ve recently discovered a USB chargeable pump which is a real gamechanger; way better than foot or hand pumps.
+I’ve recently discovered a USB chargeable pump which is a real gamechanger; way better than foot or hand pumps and it takes up much less space

 19) Food and drinks